tournament-js/typr/README.md

 T = [Function, Object, Date, Number, String, Boolean, RegExp, Undefined, Arguments, Null, Array]
 ````

 *Prop.
-1* For any set X of JS objects, every element in X has exactly one type in T
-where typr returns true for its typecheck.
+1* For every JS object x, x has exactly one type in T where [typr] returns true for its typecheck.

 *Prop.
+2* Whether or not an Object has keys and can be looped over is determined by `t.hasKeys` and is completely independent of the type found in prop 1.

-2* Additionally, anything for which isNumber is true can be partitioned into 3 sub-types:
+*Prop.
+3* Number types can be partitioned into 3 sub-types:

 - isNaN
 - isInfinite
 - isNumeric i.e. !isNaN && !isInfinite

-*Prop.
-3* Any Object like type (which may not be of original Object type), can be
-identified as having keys.

 These properties are tested extensively.